walt-port/prod-e/docs/monitoring.md

 ## Current Status

 The backend application includes Prometheus metrics collection via the `prom-client` library, with a `/metrics` endpoint exposed for scraping.
-The full Prometheus and Grafana implementation is the next phase of the project.
+Prometheus has been successfully deployed on ECS Fargate and is now scraping metrics from the backend application.

 ### Implemented Components:

 - ✅ Backend API with `/metrics` endpoint
 - ✅ Custom metrics for HTTP request duration and count
 - ✅ Node.js default metrics collection
+- ✅ Prometheus server deployment on ECS Fargate

 ### Pending Implementation:

-- ⏳ Prometheus server deployment
 - ⏳ Grafana deployment
 - ⏳ Dashboard configuration
 - ⏳ Alerting rules